safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">

 Instead of using a filter action we could have zipped up the update002.shp/.dbf/.shx/.prj files so that the Directory Watch was only triggered once.
-Notice the Filter Action triggers a FilterMessage.fmw workspace so if you are handling a high volume of incoming data zipping files may be the preferred option.
+Much like the Log Action notice the Filter submits a FilterMessage.fmw workspace for each incoming message, therefore if you are handling a high volume of incoming data zipping files may be the preferred option.
 </td>
 </tr>
 </table>